Buffalo Orthopedic Practice Honored by Sonex Health as the First Center of Excellence Physician for Carpal Tunnel Release With Ultrasound Guidance

-Dr. Paul Paterson’s orthopedic surgery practice at the Erie County Medical Center (ECMC) Ambulatory Care Center, Buffalo, has been selected by Sonex Health, Inc. as the first Center of Excellence for carpal tunnel release using the SX-One MicroKnife® and real-time ultrasound guidance.
+Dr. Paul Paterson’s orthopedic surgery practice at the Erie County Medical Center (ECMC) Ambulatory Care Center, Buffalo, NY has been selected by The Institute of Advanced Ultrasound Guided Procedures as the first national Center of Excellence Physician for carpal tunnel release using SX-One MicroKnife® and real-time ultrasound guidance.

 “This commitment includes tracking surgical outcomes and conducting regular community education for people with carpal tunnel syndrome,” Dr. Smith added.
-Those interested in attending an education seminar can register on Dr. Paterson’s website at http://www.gppconline.com/paul-paterson-md.
+Those interested in attending an education seminar can register on Dr. Paterson’s website.

 # # #